derekphilipau/musefully/README.md

 From the command line, run: `npm run import`

+Data files are stored in `/data/[source]/[index].jsonl.gz`.
-The main data file with collection objects is `./data/BrooklynMuseum/collections.jsonl.gz`. `importDataCommand.ts` will load compressed data from .jsonl.gz files in the `data/BrooklynMuseum/` directory into Elasticsearch indices. **_Warning: This will modify Elasticsearch indices._**
+The import script, `importDataCommand.ts`, will load compressed data from .jsonl.gz files in the data directory into Elasticsearch indices. **_Warning: This will modify Elasticsearch indices._**

 This command will: